90df/ninetydf/README.md

 The data provided in this repository related to "90 Day Fiancé" (the "Data") is intended for educational and research purposes only.
 The Data might be copyrighted and/or subject to other legal protections.

-By using the Data, users agree:
+Users agree to the following terms when using the Data:

 1. Not to use the Data for commercial purposes.
 2. To use the Data in a fair and ethical manner, respecting the rights of the original creators and copyright holders.